daltonbrownzz/CertiFy-/README.md

 Run the installer, which will automatically set up all required scripts and UI elements in the correct locations.

 Option 2: Manual Installation
-Clone or download the repository:
+purchase the licsence from my discord

 Customize the system according to your group’s needs.

-Usage
+# Usage
 Once integrated into your game:

 Admins can add or remove certifications via the intuitive UI.